If you decide to become a foster carer, we fully support you right from the very beginning and throughout your fostering career.

 |Five to 10||£162.73||£23.25||£325.46||£162.73||£162.73|

 |16 and above||£246.44||£35.21||£492.88||£246.44||£246.44|

 Support for foster carers and your family

-There are lots of support for you and your family including -
+There is lots of support for you and your family including -

 - you have a dedicated fostering social worker, who offers you guidance and support through your fostering placements

-- out of hours support, available 365 days a year and 24 hours a day – you can be assured there is specialised help on the end of the telephone at all times
+- out of hours support for emergencies, available 365 days a year and 24 hours a day

 - within your first year you will be offered a mentor, who is an experienced foster carer who has been in the same situation as you, to help guide and support you